 It can also go horribly wrong when margin calls occur across the mass market.

 That said, those who lost everything were not the brightest traders.
 They could have avoided that by using judiciously set Stop-Limit orders, rather than plain Stop orders.

 So that is the Ten Rules.

-If you liked this please click on the Green Heart and follow me on Twitter: @ BambouClub
+If you liked this please Clap and Follow me on Twitter: @ BambouClub